Forest Heights, Calgary

 Forest Heights is a residential community in the southeast quadrant of Calgary, Alberta, Canada.
 Forest Heights is represented under Ward 9.

 Forest Heights is not to be confused with Forest Lawn, which sits directly to the south of the community.
 These two communities are listed as distinct identities from one-another by the City of Calgary.

-The community is apart of an group of communities known as the Greater Forest Lawn area, with the term coming from the former town of Forest Lawn which used to exist in the area prior to being annexed by the city of Calgary.
+The community is part of an group of communities known as the Greater Forest Lawn area, with the term coming from the former town of Forest Lawn which used to exist in the area prior to being annexed by the city of Calgary.
 Other communities in this area include Forest Lawn, Southview, Penbrooke Meadows, Dover, and Red Carpet.